data-science-infinity/data-science-infinity.github.io/_posts/2021-06-25-my-sample-project.md

 The above image is just linked to the actual file in my Github, but I could also link to images online, using the URL!

-A line break, like this one below - helps me make sense of what I reading, especially when I've had so much coffee that my vision goes a little blurry
+A line break, like this one below - helps me make sense of what I'm reading, especially when I've had so much coffee that my vision goes a little blurry

 ---